-Located in the heart of downtown Budapest, Textúra is the 2018 venture of the team behind Borkonyha, the decade-old, Michelin-starred restaurant located on the other side of this downtown side street.
-At Textúra, too, you can experience executive chef Ákos Sárközi's unique brand of technically precise cooking.
-Rather than packing the menu with updated Hungarian classics as many Budapest fine dining restaurants do, Textúra relegates the local staples to a supporting role.
+Located in the heart of downtown Budapest, Textúra is the sister restaurant of Borkonyha, the Michelin-decorated establishment across the street from it.
+At Textúra, too, you can experience executive chef Ákos Sárközi's brand of technically precise cooking.
+Rather than piling the menu with updated Hungarian classics as many Budapest fine dining restaurants do, Textúra relegates the local staples to a supporting role.
 How come?
 Sárközy is a Hungarian celebrity chef and most customers consist of his fans, for whom faraway dishes hold more appeal than yet another bowl of goulash, no matter how good it tastes.

-The wine program, overseen by head sommelier Krisztián Juhász, is one of the best you'll find in Budapest, featuring scores of local winemakers across all the main wine regions of Hungary.
-Give Krisztián some hints about your taste preference, and then let him surprise you.
+The wine program, overseen by head-sommelier Krisztián Juhász, is one of the best you'll find in Budapest, featuring scores of local winemakers across the main Hungarian wine regions.
+Give Krisztián a few hints about your taste preference and let him take care of the rest.